georgevpp-code/TDgemini/README.md

 you can get onsite professionals to get their queries answered in their native language.

 Also super useful when you want to rework your python/GLSL code from within touchdesigner.

+It's important to save the project.
+Also note that it may be smarter to load the API-KEY via environment variables as opposed to pasting the API key directly everytime